 Tutors provide pastoral support and advice and are a vital first point of contact for students.
-All students will be give contact details for their Tutor and are encouraged to contact them directly.
+All students will be given contact details for their Tutor and are encouraged to contact them directly.

 The Tutorial Office supports the Senior Tutor and the Tutors.
 It is responsible for all administrative work concerning matriculation, student queries, graduation congregations, examination entries and results, tutorial awards, supervision reports.
-The Tutorial Office is situated on the first floor of the Norfolk building and the opening hours are 9.00am - 12.30pm and 1.00pm - 5.00pm (4.00pm on Fridays).
+The Tutorial Office is situated in the Student Services Hub.